Insulin treatment for type 2 diabetes

 If you are experiencing nausea, try to:

 Please note that these tips aim to reduce side effects and are not indications for a long term diet.

 If nausea OR diarrhoea persists or you have questions about your side effects, speak to your doctor about your experience.
 Your doctor may help you develop a balanced eating plan and make sure you respond correctly to the side effects.

-Nausea and diarrhoea could also caused by something unrelated to GLP-1 injections.
-Therefore, it could be a good idea to inform your doctor when these symptoms occur.
+Nausea and diarrhoea could also be caused by something unrelated to GLP-1 injections.
+Therefore, you should inform your doctor when these symptoms occur.